MBayOtolith/FinID-project-white-shark/data-augmentation/README.md

 In the main script `generate_images.py`, starting `L31` where you can adjust the transformation parameters, such as the degrees of rotations, scale, shearing, horizontal and vertical flips.
 See `ImageDataGenerator class` in Keras [documentation](https://keras.io/preprocessing/image/) for more details.

 ## [Advanced functionality] Adding Gaussian noise
-Here we use [imgaug](https://github.com/aleju/imgaug) package for adding Gaussian noise layer.
+Here we use [imgaug](https://github.com/aleju/imgaug) package for adding Gaussian noise/ blurring layer.
 Install with pip: `pip install imgaug`; install with Anaconda: `conda config --add channels conda-forge`, then `conda install imgaug`.
-To adjust Gaussian noise parameters, refer to `L32` in `generat_images_gaussian_noise.py`.
+To adjust parameters, refer to `L67` and `L68`in `generat_images_gaussian_noise.py` for additive Gaussian noise and Gaussian blurring, respectively.
+The script will add either additive Gaussian noise or Gaussian blurring (randomly select) to the augmented images and store in another directory (that you have to specify with `--dir`).
 To run:

-- `python generate_images_gaussian_noise.py --image AN19111104.png --output transformed_dataset/AN19111104` (default: 100 images)
+- `python generate_images_gaussian_noise.py --image AN19111104.png --output transformed_dataset/AN19111104 --dir transformed_dataset/AN19111104_Gaussian` (default: 100 images)
-- `python generate_images_guassian_noise.py --image AN19112302.png --output transformed_dataset/AN19112302 --total 200` (specify to generate 200 images)
+- `python generate_images_gaussian_noise.py --image AN19112302.png --output transformed_dataset/AN19112302 --dir transformed_dataset/AN19112302_Gaussian --total 200` (specify to generate 200 images)

 ## Requirements
 - [Anaconda / Python 3.6](https://www.continuum.io/downloads)